wennycooper/Andbot-Software-Development-Plan/README.md

 ## Arms Manipulation
 * As above, once we know the relative positions, we can have wheels to move to close to the object or person.
-* Then we can leverage the inverse kinematics technology to have the robot arms and grasp to rotated to desired angles to get the object.
+* Then we can leverage the inverse kinematics(IK) technology to have the robot arms and grasp to rotated to desired angles to get the object.
 * Even more, the robot can carry the object and put it to somewhere destinated.
 * We will leverage ROS MoveIt,  http://moveit.ros.org/